sebas5384/redux-boot/docs/Modules.md

 # Modules

 A module implements a [reducer](Reducers.md) and/or a [middleware](Middlewares.md).
-They should deal with a standard [Redux store](http://redux.js.org/docs/api/Store.html) and assume all actions are [FSA](https://github.com/acdlite/flux-standard-action) compliant.
+They should deal with a standard [Redux's store](http://redux.js.org/docs/api/Store.html) and assume all actions are [FSA](https://github.com/acdlite/flux-standard-action) compliant.
 Modules can also implement a [store enhancer](http://redux.js.org/docs/Glossary.html#store-enhancer).

 The basic module structure is the following: